sigasi/sigasi_insights/blog/jan/fixing-verilog-easy.md

   - JanHDL
   - verilog
 ---
-The example in my previous post ([/blog/jan/wasting-real-time-zero-time]) has triggered some interesting responses, providing more than enough material for a follow-up post.
+The example in my previous post ([wasting-real-time-zero-time]) has triggered some interesting responses, providing more than enough material for a follow-up post.
 VHDL designers beware, hardcore Verilog stuff ahead!

 ## The example revisited